How Much Does a Painter and Decorator Cost in 2024?

-Painting and decorating costs, on average, are roughly £160 - £180 per day, with pricing in London likely to be a touch more.
+Painting and decorating costs, on average, are roughly £160 - £200 per day, with pricing in London likely to be a touch more.

 Asking a professional painter about usual painter and decorator prices is an excellent place to start.

-To paint a 1-bedroom flat, the average cost would be £700 - £800.
-A 2-bedroom flat would cost £900 - £1,000.
+The average cost to paint a 1-bedroom flat would be around £700 - £800.
+A 2-bedroom flat typically costs £900 - £1,000 to get painted by an experienced tradesperson.

-Then to paint a 3-bedroom flat it would cost £1,100 - £1,150, a 4-bedroom semi-detached house usually costs around £1,200 - £1,250 and a 5-bedroom detached house would cost £1,300 - £1,500.
+The cost to paint a 3-bedroom house is typically between £1,100 - £1,150.
+On average, a 4-bedroom semi-detached house costs around £1,200 - £1,250 and a 5-bedroom detached house cost £1,300 - £1,500 to get painted by a professional.

 This is due to the number of materials needed.
-Therefore, for a small room, expect to pay £200 - £300, for a medium-sized room, the average cost is £250 - £400 and a large-sized room is £400 - £650.
+Expect to pay between £200 - £300 for a small room, around £250 - £400 for a medium-sized room, and approximately £400 - £650 for a large-sized room.

-Painting and Decorating Prices
+Painter and Decorator Prices

-A far more thorough list of typical examples can be seen in the table below.
 Although your home is unlikely to be the same size as these, you can use the dimensions to compare them to your own.

 You may then estimate the cost of painting and decorating your home, as well as the time it will take to complete the work.
-Remember that these prices do not include VAT and will vary depending on several factors, including your location in the country.
+Remember that these prices do not include VAT and will vary depending on several factors — including your location in the country.

 Job Cost

-Walls and ceiling of a modest room (about 2.2m x 2.4m) £200 - £250
+Walls and ceiling of a modest room (about 5m²) £200 - £250

-A large room (about 6m x 5m) £400 - £450
+A large room (about 30m²) £400 - £450

 1-bedroom flat £700 - £800